$1.30 Billion in Sales Expected for GameStop Corp. (NYSE:GME) This Quarter

-Equities research analysts expect that GameStop Corp.
-(NYSE:GME) will report sales of $1.30 billion for the current quarter, Zacks reports.
-Two analysts have made estimates for GameStop’s earnings.
-The highest sales estimate is $1.31 billion and the lowest is $1.30 billion.
-GameStop posted sales of $1.00 billion in the same quarter last year, which suggests a positive year over year growth rate of 30%.
-The firm is expected to report its next earnings report on Tuesday, December 14th.
+Analysts predict that GameStop Corp.
+(NYSE:GME) will post sales of $1.30 billion for the current quarter, according to Zacks.
+Two analysts have issued estimates for GameStop’s earnings, with estimates ranging from $1.30 billion to $1.31 billion.
+GameStop reported sales of $1.00 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 30%.
+The company is expected to announce its next earnings results on Tuesday, December 14th.

-According to Zacks, analysts expect that GameStop will report full year sales of $5.77 billion for the current fiscal year, with estimates ranging from $5.62 billion to $5.91 billion.
-For the next fiscal year, analysts forecast that the business will post sales of $5.83 billion, with estimates ranging from $5.74 billion to $5.92 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow GameStop.
+According to Zacks, analysts expect that GameStop will report full-year sales of $5.77 billion for the current year, with estimates ranging from $5.62 billion to $5.91 billion.
+For the next fiscal year, analysts anticipate that the company will report sales of $5.83 billion, with estimates ranging from $5.74 billion to $5.92 billion.
+Zacks’ sales calculations are an average based on a survey of analysts that follow GameStop.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Maryland State Retirement & Pension System lifted its stake in shares of GameStop by 10.5% in the third quarter.
-Maryland State Retirement & Pension System now owns 4,892 shares of the company’s stock worth $831,000 after buying an additional 465 shares in the last quarter.
-Amalgamated Bank lifted its position in GameStop by 41.5% during the third quarter.
-Amalgamated Bank now owns 47,028 shares of the company’s stock valued at $8,252,000 after purchasing an additional 13,787 shares during the period.
-TCI Wealth Advisors Inc. lifted its position in GameStop by 103.9% during the third quarter.
-TCI Wealth Advisors Inc. now owns 190 shares of the company’s stock valued at $33,000 after purchasing an additional 5,057 shares during the period.
-Commonwealth Equity Services LLC lifted its position in GameStop by 23.4% during the third quarter.
-Commonwealth Equity Services LLC now owns 1,172 shares of the company’s stock valued at $205,000 after purchasing an additional 222 shares during the period.
-Finally, Texas Permanent School Fund lifted its position in GameStop by 11.3% during the third quarter.
-Texas Permanent School Fund now owns 46,026 shares of the company’s stock valued at $8,076,000 after purchasing an additional 4,657 shares during the period.
-Hedge funds and other institutional investors own 32.16% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Vanguard Group Inc. boosted its stake in shares of GameStop by 9.0% in the 2nd quarter.
+Vanguard Group Inc. now owns 6,041,749 shares of the company’s stock valued at $1,293,780,000 after purchasing an additional 500,526 shares in the last quarter.
+Renaissance Technologies LLC acquired a new stake in GameStop during the 2nd quarter worth approximately $129,799,000.
+Morgan Stanley boosted its position in GameStop by 210.3% during the 2nd quarter.
+Morgan Stanley now owns 493,850 shares of the company’s stock worth $105,753,000 after buying an additional 334,683 shares during the period.
+Principal Financial Group Inc. increased its position in GameStop by 2.3% in the 2nd quarter.
+Principal Financial Group Inc. now owns 390,578 shares of the company’s stock valued at $83,639,000 after acquiring an additional 8,646 shares during the period.
+Finally, Ameriprise Financial Inc. increased its holdings in GameStop by 1.6% in the first quarter.
+Ameriprise Financial Inc. now owns 250,202 shares of the company’s stock valued at $47,494,000 after purchasing an additional 4,011 shares during the period.
+Institutional investors and hedge funds own 32.16% of the company’s stock.

 GameStop Corp. engages in the retail of multichannel video game, consumer electronics, and wireless services.
 It operates through the following segments: United States, Canada, Australia, and Europe.
 The United States segment includes the retail operations and electronic commerce websites www.gamestop.com and www.thinkgeek.com, Game Informer magazine, and Kongregate.